 An introduction to the best paella in Barcelona

 First let’s chew through some of the main types of paella you may encounter on your travels.
-This is by no means a definitive list – there is no definitive recipe and different chefs will interpret the dish in different ways.
+This is by no means a definitive list.
+There is no definitive recipe and different chefs will interpret the dish in different ways.
 That said, one might argue that the most “classic” version is the Valencian paella (paella valenciana).
-It is made with round white rice, vegetables, chicken, duck or rabbit, beans, and seasonings including saffron, paprika, garlic, salt and usually rosemary.
+It is made with round white rice, vegetables, chicken, duck or rabbit and beans.
+It also includes seasonings like saffron, paprika, garlic, salt and usually rosemary.
 The Valencian version sometimes also features snails (caracoles / caragols).
 Purists would say that this is the real and best paella, as originally conceived by farmers in the countryside around Valencia nearly 200 years ago.

 But, as well as the traditional one, there are as many types of paellas as there are households in Spain.
 Here are the ones that you are most likely to come across in Barcelona restaurants: